-the earth, that is sufficient (a performance project in many mushrooms)
+the earth, that is sufficient (a performance project about hope)

 Artistic development for the earth, that is sufficient has been partially funded by the American Scandinavian Association, the DC Commission on the Arts & Humanities, The Puffin Foundation, and the Theatre Communications Group Global Connections Program.